mrdvt92/perl-HTML-CalendarMonthSimple/README.md

 ## weekendheadercontentcolor(\[STRING\])

 These define the colors of the cells.
 If a string (which should be either a HTML color-code like '#000000' or a color-word like 'yellow') is supplied as an argument, then the color is set to that specified.
 Otherwise, the current value is returned.
-To un-set a value, try assigning the null string as a value.
+To unset a value, try assigning the null string as a value.

 The bgcolor defines the color of all cells.
 The weekdaycolor overrides the bgcolor for weekdays (Monday through Friday), the weekendcolor overrides the bgcolor for weekend days (Saturday and Sunday), and the todaycolor overrides the bgcolor for today's date.
 (Which may not mean a lot if you're looking at a calendar other than the current month.)